bdwyz/100-days-of-code/log.md

 ### Day 2: January 8th, 2018

-**Today's Progress**: Completed the whole Resposive design and Bootstrap portion in about an hour.
+**Today's Progress**: Completed the whole Responsive Design and Bootstrap portion in about an hour.

 **Thoughts:** I've used bootstrap a bunch but this really broke it down nicely for me.
 Really started to grasp the whole div class and row class thing.